IngoHaumann-TomTom/tomtom-digital-cockpit-sdk-examples/docs/portal/src/documentation/integrating/integrating-amazon-alexa.md

 ## Integrating Amazon Alexa in your product

-To be able to use Alexa in your TomTom IndiGO-based product, there are some steps that need to be
+To be able to use Alexa in your TomTom Digital Cockpit-based product, there are some steps that need to be
 followed:

 1. [Apply the Alexa plugins](#apply-the-alexa-plugins)